jitsecurity/Github-onprem-iac/README.md

 # export AWS_PROFILE or other approach

 # Update your local kubeconfig
-aws eks update-kubeconfig --name xm-cyber-poc
+aws eks update-kubeconfig --name poc

 # Modify pr-agent/values.yaml on line 12
 # Change tenant_id to your tenant provided by JIT